-According to Roper Public Affairs as reported by Forbes, 80% of company decision-makers claimed they like to get information from short articles, not ads.
+According to Roper Public Affairs, 80% of company decision-makers claimed they like to get information from short articles, not ads.
 70% said that content makes them feel closer to the company, and 60% said that content offered by companies makes buying choices easier.

 A new strategy called the Inbound Sales Methodology makes it easier for leads to reach out to you.
 Inbound sales includes getting in touch with and informing potential customers using relevant and valuable content.
 This will help build trust and reliability among your leads, and will therefore boost your sales with your ideal customers.